 Virtual User: Select the Virtual User you configured above.

-💡Note that the Virtual User will greet the Customer with the “Initial Message” field instructions provided.
+💡Note that the AI will automatically greet the Customer with the “Initial Message to Customer” field instructions provided in the Virtual Users > Conversations tab.
 If any Parameters have been retrieved earlier in the workflow, they will be part of that message as well.

-Map your exit Intents to Workflow exits.
+💡When using the Workflow for Outbound Call: The Initial Message to Customer is spoken once the call connects. - Map your exit Intents (Outcomes) to Workflow exits.
 Each exit intent you defined on the Virtual User appears here and can be wired to its own downstream path.
 At least one exit intent must be mapped before the activity can be saved; duplicate mappings are blocked, and an exit intent that is in use cannot be deleted on the Virtual User.

-💡If the bot detects none of your exit intents, the activity takes the Fallback exit (there is no longer an implicit default Success).
+💡If the bot detects none of your exit intents, the activity takes the Fallback exit.

 💡A good way to route this exit is a regular “Queue” step, so a human can take the call instead of the Virtual User.